MayJuun/mayjuun-website/content/solutions/07-cuestionario/_index.md

 ---
 ## Cuestionario -

 Cuestionario is an award-winning white-label application that allows for customizable data capture and review of FHIR® compliant assessments.
 White-label applications may be themed and branded to suit your individual preferences and needs.
 Cuestionario serves as the patient-facing application for New Jersey's Integrated Care for Kids ([HealthStory](https://njinck.org/)) and Connecticut's Integrated Care for Kids ([HealthJourney](https://cliffordbeersccc.org/ct-inck/)).
 It has been featured by the [Gravity Project](https://thegravityproject.net/transforming-assessments-and-referrals-for-nj-residents/) and was part of the solution that received the Grand Prize and Bonus Phase Prize by the Administration for Community Living's [Social Care Referrals Challenge](https://acl.gov/socialcarereferrals).
+The Healthcare Information and Management Systems Society (HIMSS) also published a [case study](https://www.hl7.org/documentcenter/public/case-studies/23HL7002_CaseStudy-MayJuun.pdf) on these efforts in April 2023 ([source](https://www.hl7.org/participate/case-studies/index.cfm)).

 A full demonstration of the Cuestionario assessment app, as well as a companion cross-platform application to send/review results (Recetario), can be seen here: